WebComponentHelpers/Brick/README.md

 One can then add the mixin (and so the generated template) to the HTMLElement class when extending.

 It is inspired by [lit-element](https://github.com/Polymer/lit-element) with one big difference: it **does not include virtual-dom**.
-On my opinion web-components do not really need the complexity of a v-dom and there are many effective, light ways out there to exchange/update  data, for example one could use Events or you can have a look at this repo: [App-State and Data Binding Using Proxy](https://github.com/WebComponentHelpers/ImperaJS).
+It is thus very lightweight.
+Web-components do not really need the complexity of a v-dom and there are other effective, light ways soulution to exchange/update  data, for example one could use Events or you can have a look at this repo: [App-State and Data Binding Using Proxy](https://github.com/WebComponentHelpers/ImperaJS).